 Ingredient notes:

-- Gluten free steel cut oats - I knew how easily oats could be cross-contaminated with wheat it is super important that you buy certified gluten free oats!
-There are several brands that sell certified gluten free oats, I like Bob's Red Mill and the ones at Trader Joe's.
-Being able to eat oatmeal has me beyond thrilled that I could still enjoy this comfort food.
+- Gluten free steel cut oats - I knew how easily oats could be cross-contaminated with wheat.
+It is super important that you buy certified gluten free oats!
+There are several brands that sell certified gluten free oats; I like Bob's Red Mill and the ones at Trader Joe's.
+Eating oatmeal has me beyond thrilled that I could still enjoy this comfort food.

 Grab your bag of steel-cut oats, a pot with a lid, and water.